stakeconomy/solanamonitoring/README.md

 In the examples below we setup the validator with user "sol" with it's home in /home/sol.
 It is required that the script is installed and run under that same user.
 You need to install the telegraf agent on your validator nodes.

+To have full statistics that include a whole epoch, include:
+'''        --limit-ledger-size <SHRED_COUNT>                       Keep this amount of shreds in root slots.'''
+You can use 200000000 or leavy it empty. using lees schred's still work but it will mess up your leaderslots and skiprate stats.

 ```
 # install telegraf
 cat <<EOF | sudo tee /etc/apt/sources.list.d/influxdata.list